Benjamin Hatton, Associate Professor

 Tarek Awad, Ph.D.

 Dr. Tarek Awad has a Ph.D. in physical chemistry and over 20 years experience in colloidal chemistry, biophysics, physicochemical characterization, surface functionalization, food science and the nano-encapsulation of pharmaceuticals.
-Tarek’s research focusses on the design of surface treatments to help reduce the problems of microbial contamination of materials associated with food processing, and the immobilization of various antimicrobial enzymes to biomaterial surfaces.
+Tarek’s research focuses on the design of surface treatments to help reduce the problems of microbial contamination of materials associated with food processing, and the immobilization of various antimicrobial enzymes to biomaterial surfaces.

 Thomas Dingle, B.Sc.
 (U Toronto)